 Inset your temp probe into the middle of the meat and continue to cook till it reaches 203F or 95C.

-Using the probe check for tenderness.
-When inserted and with drawn the meat it should feel like butter with litle resistance or pull.
+Using the probe check for tenderness, When inserted and withdrawn from the meat it should feel like butter with little resistance or pull.

 Remove from the Grill.

-Unwrap and let the meat breath for a 5 mins, Pop in a large oven tray and cover in foil.
+Unwrap and let the meat breathe for a 10-15 mins, the bark will come back pretty quick.
+Pop in a large oven tray and cover in foil.
 Let rest for at least an hour or 3, I use my Top oven (with it off) as an insulated box.

 Serve with all sorts!